Jesse-Redford/Synchronous_ServoKit/README.md

 ### How to use
-For each servo in your system, you will need to create an instance of each servo and assign the following
+For each servo in your system you will need to create an instance of each servo and assign the following

 - Reference number
-  -- This will determine what order your arguments need to be in
+     - This will determine what order your arguments need to be in
 - Channel Number
-  -- This will assostate what channel the servo is connected
+     - This will assostate what channel the servo is connected
 - Joint Limits
   -- This will ensure that the servo stays within a given positonal range
 - Reset position